 The draft plan was made available on the MVC website on May 4, 2020.
 This draft was submitted to MEMA representatives on that same day.
 However, the draft that included the full vulnerability assessment was submitted to MEMA representatives on March 12, 2021, following a unanimous vote to approve the plan at the preceding day's Regional Emergency Managers meeting.
 MEMA and FEMA issued their formal Approval Pending Adoption on August 12, 2021 and the MVC website was then updated with that edition of the report.
-The Town Boards of Selectmen represent the final step in formally adopting this 2021 HMP Plan Update as approved by FEMA and MEMA.
+FEMA issued their final approval of the Plan on October 15, 2021, following the adoption of all seven towns within the County.